-During her six months residency at the Karawatha Forest, Simone opened her workshop to the general public sharing her progress and works.
-She delivered 17 workshops to children and adults, including; ephemeral art, natural collages, wire creations, natural brooches and clay forest creatures.
+During her six months residency, Simone opened her workshop to the public sharing her progress and works.
+She delivered 17 workshops to children and adults.
+These included ephemeral art, natural collages, wire creations, natural brooches and clay forest creatures.

 Environment Centres Volunteer Program

-You can help raise awareness about our reserves and encourage positive environmental outcomes while enjoying the company of other volunteers by joining our Volunteer Program.
-A variety of volunteering opportunities is available including:
+Help raise awareness of our reserves while enjoying the company of other volunteers by joining our Volunteer Program.
+A variety of volunteering opportunities are available including: